FireguiQueen/harvard-cs50/week-02_array/functions.md

 }
 ```

-Functions aren't mandatory. but they are really important to keep our projects clean and readable.
+Functions aren't strictly required in small programs, but they are very important for keeping your code organized, readable, and reusable—especially in larger projects.

+---

+## Exit status
+It's a code practice to put exit status in our functions.
+The status is usually represented by an integer.
+Conventionally, a zero exit status indicates successful execution, while a non-zero status signals an encountered error.

+#### Web

+For instance

 ## Parameters and arguments